CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

     ![](media/27.png)

-   > **Note**: The **Directory** tab allows users to select different directories from which to create resources.
-You do not need to change its settings unless you wish to use a different directory.
+   > **Note**: The **Directory** tab lets users choose from different directories to create resources.
+You only need to modify its settings if you want to use a different directory.

 1. On the Create Content Safety page in the [Azure Portal](https://portal.azure.com?auzre-portal=true), you need to configure several details to create your resource.
 Configure it with the following settings:
     - **Subscription (1)**: Use the existing Azure subscription.